Apanatshka/Apanatshka.github.io/_posts/2016-10-03-implementing-finite-automata-part-1.md

 As always the programming language is Rust.
 By now I've actually had a bit of practice with the language, so hopefully the code will be less naive.
 Where in the [previous post on Finite Automata]({% post_url 2016-04-10-finite-automata %}) we went through examples of direct encodings of specific automata, in this post we'll look at more reusable code.
 I hope to publish the code discussed here in a crate eventually.

 This is part one out of two.
 It's taking too long to write everything in one post, so I decided to split it up and publish this part first.
+The full code of this blogpost is [tagged on github](https://github.com/Apanatshka/dnfa/tree/blogpost-part-1).

 # Non-deterministic Finite Automata